grimandgreedy/aria2tui/README.md

 ariaconfigpath = "~/.config/aria2/aria2.conf"

 # File managers
+## terminal_file_manager will open in the same terminal as Aria2TUI in a blocking fashion;
-## Terminal opens in current terminal, and gui_file_manager will fork a new process and open a new application.
+## gui_file_manager will fork a new process and open a new application.
 terminal_file_manager = "yazi"
 gui_file_manager = "kitty yazi"